Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Algorithm Design

-respectively.
-However, it still remains a challenge to obtain the analytical solutions of the problem stated in (\ref{upating_power}) and (\ref{updating_spectrum}).
-Here, we adopt the off-the-shelf convex optimization toolbox CVX \cite{Grant2020} to solve these two convex problems.
-The BSUM algorithm conceived for solving the subproblem $\mathcal{P}2.2$ is summarized in Algorithm \ref{algorithm}.
+which is a convex optimization problem.
+However, it still remains a challenge to obtain the analytical solutions of the problem stated in $\mathcal{P}3$.
+Here, we adopt the off-the-shelf convex optimization toolbox CVX \cite{Grant2020} to solve this convex problem.
+Figure \ref{algorithm_flow} illustrates the design flow of the proposed algorithm.